 Most of us, however, live in proximity with other people.
 We are part of larger systems.
 That is why emotional intelligence also has understanding others and managing relationships as two of the four pillars.

-Other people in these systems get a vote on whether you “good” or “bad.”
+Other people in these systems get a vote on whether you are “good” or “bad.”
 These other people also have varying levels of emotional intelligence.
 I never said this would be easy.

 There is what you perceive and there is what other people perceive.